Checklist For The Assessment Of Permit-To-Work Systems

 - Are copies of permits issued for the same equipment/area kept and displayed together?

-- Are there a means of coordinating all work activities to ensure potential interactions are identified?
+- Can all work activities be coordinated to ensure potential interactions are identified?

 - Is there a provision on the permit form to cross-reference other relevant certificates and permits?

-- Are there a means to ensure other people who could be affected by the proposed work give their agreement before the work (or preparations for it) is started?
+- Is there a means to ensure other people affected by the proposed work agree before the work (or preparations for it) is started?

 - Where there are isolations common to more than one permit, is there a procedure to prevent the isolation from being removed before all the permits have been signed off?

-- If an electronic system is in place, is a valid means available to recover the coordination of work activities in the event the electronic system fails?
+- If an electronic system is in place, is a valid means available to recover the coordination of work activities if the electronic system fails?

 Communication